Digit112/Sort-Visualizations/README.md

 # Sorting Algorithm Visualizations

 Main.java records the operations performed by a particular sorting algorithm on an array into a log file. render.py produces frames depicting the array at various points in time, which can be combined into a video.
 This allows the creation of videos that visualize sorting algorithms.
+It also creates audio.

-render.py's parameters cannot be controlled from the command line (there are a lot of them) but they're right at the top of the file when you open it.
+Main.java's and render.py's parameters cannot be controlled from the command line.
+The parameters are at the top of the file.

 ## Quickstart